 TGay editor modify on P214L19 – P215L25

-The parameters of the TDD structure and guard times that are used within a TDD SP are defined by the TDD Slot Structure element.
-A DMG AP or DMG PCP shall transmit a TDD Slot Structure element conveyed through an MLME-TDD-SLOT-STRUCTURE.request primitive to each non-AP and non-PCP DMG STA that is expected to transmit or receive during a TDD SP.
-The DMG AP or DMG PCP issues an MLME-TDD-SLOT-STRUCTURE.confirm primitive after transmitting the TDD Slot Structure elements, which may be included in DMG Beacon or Announce frames transmitted by the DMG AP or DMG PCP.
+The parameters of the TDD structure and guard times that are used within a TDD SP are defined by the TDD Slot Structure element (9.4.2.266).
+The assignment of the TDD SP’s is defined by the TDD Slot Schedule element (9.4.2.267).
+A non-AP or non-PCP STA shall not transmit the TDD Slot Structure element.
+A DMG AP or DMG PCP shall transmit a TDD Slot Structure element to each non-AP and non-PCP DMG STA that is expected to transmit or receive during a TDD SP.
+The TDD Slot Structure elements, may be included in DMG Beacon or Announce frames transmitted by the DMG AP or DMG PCP.

 Upon reception of a TDD Slot Structure element corresponding to allocations identified by the Allocation ID subfield value within the element, a DMG STA shall

 adopt the TDD structure within the element for all the TDD SPs identified by the same Allocation ID subfield value at the time indicated by the value of the Slot Structure Start Time subfield in the element.
-From the time the DMG STA receives an updated TDD Slot Structure element until the TDD structure is adopted, the current TDD structure shall remain in effect; and
+From the time the DMG STA receives an updated TDD Slot Structure element until the TDD structure is adopted, the current TDD structure shall remain in effect;

-Issue an MLME-TDD-SLOT-STRUCTURE.indication primitive

-Except for the transmission of a TDD Beamforming frame prior to association, a DMG STA shall not transmit during a TDD SP unless it receives a TDD Slot Schedule element that indicates it is assigned to at least one TDD slot within the TDD SP by the DMG AP or DMG PCP.
-The DMG AP or DMG PCP shall transmit the TDD Slot Schedule element conveyed through an MLME-TDD-SLOT-SCHEDULE.request primitive to each DMG STA that is assigned to access the TDD SP; this transmission shall be done using an Announce frame or Association Response frame before the time indicated by the value of the Slot Schedule Start Time subfield within the element.
-The DMG AP or DMG PCP issues an MLME-TDD-SLOT-SCHEDULE.confirm primitive after transmitting the TDD Slot Schedule elements.
-Upon reception of a TDD Slot Schedule element corresponding to allocations identified by the Allocation ID subfield value within the element, a DMG STA issues an MLME-TDD-SLOT-SCHEDULE.indication primitive and shall adopt the schedule within the element at the time indicated by the value of the Slot Schedule Start Time subfield within the element.
+Except for the transmission of a TDD Beamforming frame prior to association, a DMG STA shall not transmit during a TDD SP unless it receives a TDD Slot Schedule element that indicates at least one TDD slot within the TDD SP is assigned to TX by the DMG AP or DMG PCP.
+The DMG AP or DMG PCP shall transmit the TDD Slot Schedule element to each DMG STA that is assigned to access the TDD SP; this transmission shall be done using an Announce frame or Association Response frame before the time indicated by the value of the Slot Schedule Start Time subfield within the element..
+Upon reception of a TDD Slot Schedule element corresponding to allocations identified by the Allocation ID subfield value within the element, a DMG STA shall adopt the schedule within the element at the time indicated by the value of the Slot Schedule Start Time subfield within the element.

 A non-AP and non-PCP DMG STA may transmit a TDD Slot Schedule element in an Announce frame or (Re)Association Request frame to a DMG AP or DMG PCP.
-In this case, the Bitmap and Access Type Schedule field in the element is set from the viewpoint of the AP or PCP and indicates the availability of the STA, which can be used as input to the AP or PCP scheduling.
+In this case, the Bitmap and Access Type Schedule field in the element indicates the availability of the STA, which can be used as input to the AP or PCP scheduling.